MDFEM: Multivariate decomposition finite element method for elliptic PDEs with lognormal diffusion coefficients using

 where $\delta > 0$ is a parameter that might be chosen arbitrarily small (but then increases the hidden constant towards infinity), $N$ is the number of cubature points, $h$ is the FE mesh diameter and $s$ is the truncation dimension.
-(Note that \cite[Section~10]{HS19} considers the specific choice of a Gaussian random field with Mat{\'e}rn covariance for which we (optimistically) set $p^* = d / \nu$, with $\nu$ the smoothness parameter of the Mat{\'e}rn covariance function.)
+(Note that \cite[Section~10]{HS19} considers the specific choice of a Gaussian random field with Mat{\'e}rn covariance for which we (optimistically) set $p^* = d / \nu$, with $\nu$ the smoothness parameter of the Mat{\'e}rn covariance function.
+Note additionally that in \cite{BCM2018} it is proven that $p^*$ can be chosen arbitrarily close to $d/\nu$ in the case of a wavelet-type expansion.)
 The cost for the QMCFEM can be estimated by $\cost(Q^\QMCFEM) \lesssim N(s + h^{-\dd})$.
-We will ignore the logarithmic increases in $s$ and $N$ in the error bound~\eqref{eq:RMSE-QMCFEM} by setting $\delta = 0$, achieving a slightly optimistic bound on the work required to achieve a requested root-mean-square error of $\epsilon > 0$ for the QMCFEM by balancing all three contributions to be $\epsilon/3$ as follows
+Since we are interested in the asymptotic best possible rates, we will ignore the hidden constants and focus on the rate.
+This means we formally set $\delta=0$ in~\eqref{eq:RMSE-QMCFEM} as a proxy of being arbitrarily close to the optimal rate and thereby obtaining a slightly optimistic bound on the work.
+By balancing all three contributions to be $\epsilon/3$ we find